 Personality Test Round |

-UPSC released its official notification on 22nd January 2025.
-The notification is the only credible source of information for any proposed changes in the number of vacancies, eligibility criteria, exam pattern, syllabus etc.
+UPSC will release its official notification on 14th January, 2026.
+The notification is the only credible source of information for any proposed changes in the number of vacancies, eligibility criteria, exam pattern, syllabus, etc. Thus, candidates must look out for the official UPSC Prelims 2026 Notification.
+The notification release will mark the beginning of the registration process, which will continue till 3rd February 2026.

 UPSC Prelims consists of 2 papers held on one day- namely, the General Studies I and General Studies II Paper.